itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-actuator.rst

 Introduction
 ************
-This tutorial gives a short introduction to the use of actuators, which are adressed by :py:class:`~itom.actuator`.
+This tutorial gives a short introduction to the use of :py:class:`~itom.actuator`.
 Similar tutorials are available for :ref:`grabber <getStartGrabber>` and :ref:`A/D converters <getStartADDA>`.

-Initialisation and common properties of :py:class:`~itom.actuator` are described above.
+Initialisation and common properties of :py:class:`~itom.actuator` are described below.

 Functions
 *********